blinskey/greek-reference/README.md

 ## Icons

-This project includes icons from <androidicons.com>.
-Since they're not licensed for redistribution, they're excluded from the repository.
+This project includes icons from <http://androidicons.com>.
+Since the're not licensed for redistribution, the icons are excluded from the repository.
 If you'd like to build the app yourself, you'll need to provide your own replacement icons.

 ## Texts